-Smart card for week/month pass valid on bus, metro, RER, Ile-de-France (Transilien) trains (Not TGV)
+Smart card for Paris train week/month pass valid on bus, Metro, RER, Ile-de-France (Transilien) trains (Not TGV)

-On sale up until Thursday, midnight.
-Next week’s pass, on sale from Friday morning onwards.
-(In the past, the Navigo weekly train pass for the current week stopped selling at Wednesday midnight, but this has been moved to Thursday midnight. -Thanks Douglas for the heads-up.)
+You can buy Navigo passes for the current week up until Thursday, midnight.
+Next week’s Navigo pass is on sale from Friday morning onwards.
+(In the past, the Navigo weekly train pass for the current week stopped selling at Wednesday midnight, but this has been moved to Thursday midnight.)

-Navigo Month pass price, valid from the first day of the month through till last day of the month (as of January, 2014)
+Navigo Month pass price, valid from the first day of the month through till last day of the month ()

 Monthly Navigo Passes are on sale from the 20th day of the preceding month.
 For example, if it’s January 20, you can purchase and apply February Navigo Monthly pass validity to your Navigo card and it will be good up through to February 28/29 (depending on leap year, oh why did I choose a month that has varying length for an example).

 Zone Map (PDF)

 The Paris train, metro, RER, tram and bus system uses a smart card called Passe Navigo Découverte for week passes.
 These passes are open to visitors (see note) as opposed to normal Navigo passes which are for residents of Ile-de-France only.

 The Navigo Découverte pass can be purchased for a fee on top of the regular week pass prices noted above, which is for all zones which covers Paris and surrounding suburbs, airports Roissy-Charles de Gaulle (CDG) and Orly (ORY), Chateau Versailles, Fontainebleau, Parc Disney.
 The services included are any metro, RER (suburban) train, buses (RATP/Noctilien/Optile), and trams up to the zone limits of your pass.